-ILWS Adjunct researcher Dr Swapan Paul was presented with a City of Paramatta Sustainability Award in the category of Environmental Citizen of the Year on June 8, for organising Clean-up Australia Day events over the past 20 years; without missing one.
+On June 8 ILWS Adjunct Dr Swapan Paul received a City of Parramatta Sustainability Award - Environmental Citizen 2018 - for organising Clean-up Australia Day events annually over the past 20 years.

 Institute Adjunct Associate Professor Bruce Pennay was one of four finalists for the Bathurst Macquarie Heritage Medal announced May 6 in Bathurst.
 This prestigious national award recognised contributions toward the preservation, conservation and protection of Australia's heritage and is awarded annually.